Misfits-Rebels-Outcasts/Nodef/code/Readme.md

 * Nodef is listed in Apple app store by the full copyright owner of the source code.

 * Nodef implements In-App Subscription to keep the project sustainable.
-The implementation of In-App Subscription uses code from Apple that is available in a different license.
-This In-App Subscirption code has been removed from the GPLv2 source code.
+The implementation uses code, available in a different license, from Apple.
+This code is removed from the GPLv2 source code.

 # Acknowledgements